UOA-Heart-Mechanics-Research/biv-me/README.md

 If you do not already have them, guidepoint files (GPFiles) for personalised biventricular mesh fitting can be generated directly from CMR DICOM files.
 This requires installing additional packages, and downloading deep learning models for view prediction and segmentation. **If you do not plan to run preprocessing of CMR DICOM files to create GPFiles, you can skip the below steps.**

-### (Optional) Step 4: Download models
+### (Optional) Step 4: Download deep learning models
 The preprocessing code uses deep learning models for view prediction and segmentation.
-These models are located inside of a [different repository](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models), and can be downloaded by running the command below.
+These models are located inside of a [different repository](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models), and can be installed by entering the following command into your terminal.

 ```bash
 git submodule update --init
 ```
-You can verify that the models have been downloaded by checking the following directory.
+You can verify that the models have been installed by checking that the below directories contain .pth and .joblib files.

     src
     └─── bivme